aamazie/mew/README.md

 Or set the binary with the setuid bit (not generally recommended for security reasons):

-sudo chown root:root scanner_program
+sudo chown root:root mew.c

-sudo chmod u+s scanner_program
+sudo chmod u+s mew.c

 Windows: